qureshiaquib/qureshiaquib.github.io/_posts/2025-2-28-avs-overlapping-address-space.md

 I hope this blog post helps you design and adopt AVS.
 AVS can help in quick lift and shift as well as can help you in complex scenarios.

-* *Special thanks to [Shabbir Ahmed](https://www.linkedin.com/in/shabbir550/) for his collaboration, his efforts were instrumental in bringing this complex network solution to the community.*

 Happy Learning!

 >Subscribe to my biweekly newsletter for the latest posts and summaries.
 Your privacy is paramount, and your email stays with us securely.